Supplement Facts:

 Vitamin E —

-Evidence from in vitro and animal studies
+Evidence from animal studies

 suggests that the antioxidants Vitamins C and natural Vitamin